theeugenechong/tp/docs/DeveloperGuide.md

 - The `Resources` component contains `ResourcesManager` which manages access rights to feature managers based on `UserRole`.

-  - E.g. the following line will only return a valid reference to `FinanceManager` if `userRole== ADMIN`.
+  - E.g. the following line will only return a valid reference to `FinanceManager` if `userRole == UserRole.ADMIN`.
 Otherwise, `null` will be returned indicating the user does not have the access right to that module.

     ```java
     FinanceManager financeManager = resourcesManager.getFinanceManager(userRole);